About arc42

 Centralized client-side store maintaining the current game state and user session.

-Orchestrates asynchronous HTTP communication with Users Service and Gamey Engine.
+Orchestrates asynchronous HTTP communication with Users API and GameY Service.

 Important Interfaces